sourishg/jackal-navigation/README.md

 roslaunch jackal_nav stereo.launch
 ```

+Calibrate both the intrinsics and the extrinisics of the stereo setup using this [calibration tool](https://github.com/sourishg/stereo-calibration).
+The calibration file is saved as `src/calibration/stereo_calib.yml`.
+The `XR` and `XT` matrices in the calibration file are the transformation matrices from the camera frame to the robot frame.

 ### Safe navigation

 Once the camera topics are being published, generate a point cloud and an obstacle scan using this command.